Great stellated dodecahedron

 It is composed of 12 intersecting pentagrammic faces, with three pentagrams meeting at each vertex.

 It shares its vertex arrangement, although not its vertex figure or vertex configuration, with the regular dodecahedron, as well as being a stellation of a (smaller) dodecahedron.
 It is the only dodecahedral stellation with this property, apart from the dodecahedron itself.
 Its dual, the great icosahedron, is related in a similar fashion to the icosahedron.

-Shaving the triangular pyramids off results in an icosahedron.